kmoir/stuffthatmatters/outline.md

 The chapter on mass incarceration and the prison-industrial complex for http://third-bit.com/2016/11/13/stuff-that-actually-matters.html

 ## Outline
 This is a brief outline of the topics I intend to cover.
-I have done quite a bit of reading on mass incareration in the US and Canada.
+I have done quite a bit of reading on mass incarceration in the US and Canada.
 I thought I would limit the scope to these countries.
 I''m not sure if I should give examples of countries that take a more social justice approach to imprisonment as a contrast or just state the reasons why the current systems in place are so broken.
 I''ll include references to all the statistics I include in the actual book chapter, but here are some concepts I''d like to cover.
+Also, I''ll improve my references to include more academic literature, right many are from books and newspaper articles which often lack citations to actual research

 ### USA specific
 *  History of the shift from social welfare to punitive intervention (started with Johnson) From reference (1) page 14 below ""When Johnson introduced a comprehensive antipoverty program in low-income urban communities for the first time while simultaneously launching an anticrime intervention, the balance tilted from social welfar to punishment as the national law enforcement program crowded out the goals of the poverty war.""